devtron-labs/devtron/docs/user-guide/global-configurations/chart-repo.md

 * **Password/Auth token**

-If you select Password/Auth token then you have to provide the `Access token` for the authentication of your version controller account inside the Access token box.
+If you select Password/Auth token then you have to provide the `Access Token` for the authentication of your version controller account inside the Access token box.
 Click on `Save` to save your chart repository details.

 ![](../../.gitbook/assets/gc-chart-config-password.png)